WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_http.md

             </Configuration>
             */
             ```
-    ??? success "Click to view a Full Example of each written using the Macro Editor [ES6 JS] and your codec's HTTPClient xAPIs"
+    ??? success "Click to view a Full Example of each written using the Macro Editor [ES6 JS] and your codec's HTTPClient xAPIs ~({{config.cProps.rxp.sectionIds.http}}.1.5.b)~"

         === "Get"